Rock 'n' Roller Coaster Starring Aerosmith: Walt Disney Studios Park

 The former Paris version was similar, except guests entered a building themed to the fictional Tour de Force Records.
-The story focused on Aerosmith, working with engineers, creating a revolutionary new music experience at the Tour De Force Records studios.
+The queue line's background music consisted of individual songs from a variety of different bands, including 3 Doors Down, Limp Bizkit, Texas, Blink-182, Creed, Korn, Coldplay, P.O.D., Linkin Park, Oasis and The Chemical Brothers.
+Upon entering the studio, guests were first greeted by the reception area, a circular room with the Tour de Force Records logo, guitar-shaped columns and guitars on the right wall.
+In the next area, guests passed by numerous concert posters and an exhibit filled with several musical items like guitars, gold records, drum heads and jackets.
+The ride's story focused on Aerosmith, working with engineers, creating a revolutionary new music experience at the Tour De Force Records studios.
 After watching the pre-show which features Aerosmith's Steven Tyler hyping up the ride, guests were lured into the testing area where they boarded one of five Soundtrackers, the prototype vehicles for the new experience.

 On-ride

-As the ride vehicle leaves the boarding station, Bill St. James, the radio DJ for LA's Classic Rock Station, begins a short commentary, usually followed by a traffic report in the surrounding area where Aerosmith's concert is taking place.
+As the limo leaves the parking garage, Bill St. James, the radio DJ of LA's Classic Rock Station, begins a short commentary, usually followed by a traffic report in the surrounding area where Aerosmith's concert is taking place.
 The limo stops in front of a highway tunnel where a highway sign flashes humorous messages like: "Traffic bug you?
 Then STEP on it!".
 (In the Paris version, instead of guests being taken on the Los Angeles freeways, the Paris version is based around an Aerosmith music video.)
 Building up anticipation, seconds before the limo is launched, Steven Tyler counts down from five, launching the limo from 0 to 57 mph in less than 2.8 seconds at "one!".
-As the limo enters the tunnel the on-ride photo is taken and a selection of Aerosmith songs play.
+As the limo enters the tunnel, the on-ride photo is taken and a selection of Aerosmith songs play.

-After a long straightway, the limo proceeds to do a sea serpent roll, which is a two inversion element, and then some less intense over-banked turns.
+After a long straightway, the limo rises up into the sea serpent element, which is a two inversion element, and then some less intense over-banked turns.
 During the ride, there are neon signs on the side of the track, designed to mimic road signs; in the Paris version, lighting rigs, projectors, strobes, and smoke effects are used in place of the road signs that exist in the U.S. version.
 The limo continues along the track, until it reaches the third and final inversion, a corkscrew, and ending the ride with more banked turns as well as a camelback hill.
 The limo proceeds to the VIP backstage area, where guests exit through the red carpet towards the on-ride photo screens at the gift shop.

 Soundtrack

 Disney's Hollywood Studios

 Walt Disney Imagineering worked with Aerosmith to produce a special soundtrack for the roller coaster.
-Each coaster train features different Aerosmith songs, some containing some new lyrics written specifically for the attraction; for example, "Love in an Elevator" is sung as "Love in a roller coaster".
+Each coaster train features different Aerosmith songs, some containing some new lyrics written specifically for the attraction; for example, "Love in an Elevator" is sung as "Love in a Rollercoaster".